RoDmitry/langram/README.md

 Based on chars (1 - 5) and 1 word [n-gram language model](https://en.wikipedia.org/wiki/Word_n-gram_language_model) modified algorithm.

 [`ModelsStorage`](https://docs.rs/langram/latest/langram/struct.ModelsStorage.html) with all models preloaded uses around 4.1GB of RAM (2.4GB using max_trigrams).
 There can be a way (unimplemented) to unload each language model after use, it will work slower but will use around 300MB of RAM.
+Or maybe can use some DB for models storage on disk, rather than a HashMap in RAM.

 This library is a complete rewrite of Lingua: much faster, more accuracy, more languages, etc.